 At Upperby Primary school we use Connected History as the basis for our History teaching.
 The content is delivered within a meaningful context, with a clear intended outcome and wherever possible, cross curricular links are exploited.
 However, teachers make it explicit to the children that they are learning History skills and encourage pupils to think like ‘Historians’.

 At Key Stage 1, topics taught include learning about famous people in the past, changes within living memory and events beyond living memory that are significant nationally or globally.
-Alongside this the children are starting to create class memory boxes to develop their understanding of their own history.

 Key Stage 2: The National Curriculum outlines that pupils continue to develop chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across periods they study.
 Pupils should note connections, contrasts and trends over time and develop the appropriate use of historical terms and vocabulary.
 They should understand that our knowledge of the past is constructed from a range of sources.
 Lessons are planned to inspire, engage and challenge pupils in response to their needs with a variety of experiences both in the classroom and out.
 Pupils are encouraged to think like Historians and develop their historical enquiry, whilst developing their understanding of chronology, interpretations of evidence, changes within a time and across time periods, and cause and consequence.

 The pupils are assessed against the performance descriptors for each year groups which have been carefully mapped out.
 Skills and understanding in History are progressive and build year on year.
 Assessment information is used to inform further curriculum developments and provision is adapted accordingly.
 The subject leader monitors assessments and provides support for staff to ensure continued progress.